pip-services-content/pip-services-tips-node/README.md

-# Attachments Microservice
+# Blob Attachments Microservice

-This is a file attachments microservice from Pip.Services library.
+This is a blob attachments microservice from Pip.Services library.
-It records all documents that attached to a particilar file.
+It records all documents that attached to a particilar blob.
-When last document is disattached, the file gets removed.
+When last document is disattached, the blob gets removed.

 The microservice currently supports the following deployment options:
 * Deployment platforms: Standalone Process, Seneca Plugin